AO-22 - XMM-Newton

 Proposal Submission Procedure and Tools

-XMM-Newton Proposals are submitted using the XMM-Newton Interface for Proposal Submission software:
+XMM-Newton Proposals were submitted using the XMM-Newton Interface for Proposal Submission software:

 |XMM-Newton Interface for Proposal Submission|